 Swapping stuff online can be a good way of acquiring new things without spending a penny.
-You may not always get heaps of control on what you get in exchange, but that's part of the fun.
+You may not always get heaps of control over what you get in exchange, but that's part of the fun.

 And, better yet, you could end up with something worth way more than the item you started with, helping you save money in the process.
 Here are the best swap shops to try.

 Top 6 swapping sites

 Remember that, although no cash is crossing palms when using these sites, bartering is still common.

 If you have your heart set on something that the seller isn't willing to part with in exchange for what you have to offer, the solution is to simply up your offer.
 Throw in an extra something else and they may just be convinced.

 Here are the five best places to swap items online:

 Gumtree Swap Shop

 You might have heard of Gumtree as a place for buying and selling second-hand stuff, but they also have a Swap Shop where you can advertise things you want to exchange for other items.

 Gumtree is pretty well known.
 They have a large user base and, therefore, lots of swapping opportunities.
 You can filter by location or postcode to find swaps near you, including everything from cars to phones to trading cards and more.

 Depop is one of the quickest and easiest ways to sell your clothes online.
 Once you've downloaded the app, you post items to sell, just as you'd upload an Instagram post.

-While it's primarily used for buying and selling, plenty of people also use it to swap items, too.
+While it's primarily used for buying and selling, plenty of people also use it to swap items.
 Before you approach a seller for a swap (via a direct message) check their bio as many people do explicitly state 'No swaps' – in which case, it's a no-go!